 - BranchCache Distributed Cache is not available in Home Basic.

-- Users cannot use “DirectAccess” feature in Windows 7 Home Basic.
+- Users cannot use the “DirectAccess” feature in Windows 7 Home Basic.

-- Subsystem for Unix-based Applications is also not supported.
+- The subsystem for Unix-based Applications is also not supported.

 - Supports Multilingual User Interface packages.
 Multiple Languages support is available in Windows 7

 - Virtual desktop infrastructure (VDI) enhancements are not supported in 7 Home Basic nor in